Najma (Doha): Landmarks

+Architecture

+Architecturally, Najma is characterized by low-rise residential buildings, typically featuring commercial frontages along the main streets.
+The skyline is punctuated by the Toyota Tower, standing at approximately 30 m tall in the southeast part of the neighborhood, marking the highest point in Najma.
+The overall built environment adheres to local zoning regulations set by the Ministry of Municipality and Environment, which limits commercial buildings to ground + mezzanine + 7 floors, and residential buildings to ground + 7 floors.

+While buildings along the main thoroughfares are generally well-maintained, those within the local streets often show signs of deterioration.
+This disparity in building conditions presents challenges related to privacy and safety, particularly where main entrances are damaged or left open.

 Transport

 Mowasalat is the official transport company in Qatar and serves the community through its operation of public bus routes.
 Najma is served by three bus lines, all of which depart from Al Ghanim Bus Station.
-Route 10 has stops at Najma and Al Mansoura and a terminus at Al Thumama at Bus Stop 5, running at a frequency of every 30 minutes on all days of the week.
+Route 10 has stops at Najma and Al Mansoura and a terminus at Al Thumama at Bus Stop 5, running every 30 minutes on all days of the week.
 Route 11 has stops at Al Najma, Lulu Hyper Market, and Old Airport and a terminus at Al Thumama near the Supreme Education Council, running at frequency of every 20 minutes on all days of the week.
 Finally, route 49 is a circular route with stops at Hamad Hospital, C-Ring Road, Al Najma and D-Ring Road and a terminus at Al Ghanim Bus Station, running at a frequency of every 30 minutes on all days of the week.

 Major roads that run through the district are Airport Street, Najma Street, B Ring Road, C Ring Road, and Al Mansoura Street.